The admissions process for the HSIP has three main steps:

 - Complete the Northwestern University Graduate School online application

 - Ensure the required supplemental information is submitted

 - Interview upon invitation

-The application for Fall 2018 (Summer 2018 - HQPS) is now open.
-This year's submission deadline is December 1st.
+The application for Fall 2018 (Summer 2018 - HQPS) is now closed.
+The application for Fall 2019 (Summer 2019 - HQPS) will open in September.
+Our submission deadline is December 1st.

 All supporting documents should be submitted in PDF (digital) format with the application.
 Please scan hard copies and convert other files to PDF.
 If an applicant finds this submission format is not feasible, he or she may contact the program to request alternative arrangements.

 The online application is accessed via the TGS admissions portal.
 Where requested on the form, applicants should indicate the application is for the Health Sciences Integrated PhD Program (program code H01PH).
 The application fee is $95, which must be paid by credit card.

 **IMPORTANT** If you plan to apply for the Healthcare Quality and Patient Safety Track, you must indicate that you are applying for Summer quarter on your online application.
 Coursework for this track begins in July.